Former Disney CEO Eisner back in moviemaking with Universal

 Eisner declined to give specific details on any fundraising efforts that may be taking place.

 Eisner said he will be investing his own money into development and plans to bring partners into the venture.
-He said JPMorgan Chase & Co, Morgan Stanley, Blackstone Group LP and Moelis & Co were working with him on behalf of the venture.
+He said JPMorgan Chase & Co (JPM.N), Morgan Stanley (MS.N), Blackstone Group LP (BX.N) and Moelis & Co were working with him on behalf of the venture.

 "Obviously, I wouldn't be making a distribution deal if I wasn't confident that the films would be financed," he said.